iniTwakkie/proxmox-vzbackup-rclone/README.md

 script:/root/proxmox-vzbackup-rclone/vzbackup-rclone.sh
 ```

 5. You're finished.
-Kicking off a manual (via Proxomox WEBUI) or scheduled backup (via Proxmox WEBUI) will automatically trigger the rclone backup.
+Kicking off a manual (via Proxmox WEBUI) or scheduled backup (via Proxmox WEBUI) will automatically trigger the rclone backup.
 To verify this, you can kickoff a manual backup and watch the proxmox console log output.

 ### Example webui console output from a successful vzbackup run: